satyr/cup/README.md

 #[cup](http://satyr.github.com/cup/)
-is a tiny web console for [CoffeeScript](http://jashkenas.github.com/coffee-script/) developers.
+is a tiny web console of/by/for [CoffeeScript](http://jashkenas.github.com/coffee-script/).